Hospital Experiences a 74 Percent Reduction in C. diff in 6 Months

-The team recently partnered with Navicent Health (Central Georgia Health System), a 637-bed academic trauma center in Macon, Georgia.
-The hospital had had success with a “mystery shopper” who observed staff during an intense hand hygiene promotion campaign, but found increased compliance rates were difficult to sustain.
+The team recently partnered with The Medical Center, Navicent Health (MCNH) a 637-bed academic Level 1 trauma center in Macon, Georgia.
+The hospital had minimal success with a “mystery shopper” who observed staff during an intense hand hygiene promotion campaign, but found increased compliance rates were difficult to sustain.

 “We know hand hygiene is the number one way to reduce infections,” says Nancy Osborn, infection prevention manager.
 “We were doing due diligence with direct observation, but weren’t seeing the results we needed.”

 “The voice reminder is so subtle,” says Osborn.
 “Staff members are comfortable with the data and how to access it.
 They can see the shift in group performance and in their own scores.
 And it’s fun.
 We have pizza parties for winning teams and a gentle, non-punitive, educational approach.”